 Undergraduate Programs

-Students at risk of dismissal for lack of academic progress are monitored each term by the academic progress review committee in the Fairbanks School of Public Health.
-The office of financial aid also monitors students for academic progress, and students who demonstrate a pattern of not making adequate progress risk losing their financial aid.
+The Office of Financial Aid also monitors students for academic progress.
+Students who demonstrate a pattern of not making adequate progress risk losing their financial aid.

 Good academic standing